nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div class="sub-content">

 StaffSync data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+There is no need for you to save manually.

 </div>